junhyukhan/leetcode-submission-saver/README.md

 1. **Google Chrome**: Ensure you have Google Chrome installed on your machine.
 2. **GitHub Account**: You need a GitHub account and a [Personal Access Token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) with `repo` permissions to commit code to your GitHub repositories.
+3. **Node.js & npm**: You need Node.js and npm installed to build Tailwind CSS.

 ### Steps